arbor-sim/arbor/doc/single_cell.rst

 The first step in building a cell model is to define the cell's *morphology*.
 Conceptually, Arbor treats morphologies as a tree of truncated frustums, with an optional spherical segment at the root of the tree.
-These are represented as a tree of sample points, where each sample has a 3D location, a radius, and a tag, and a parent sample.
+These are represented as a tree of segments, where each segment is defined by two end points with radius, and a tag, and a parent segment to which it is attached.

 Let's start with a simple "ball and stick" model cell.